 We want to make your transition to college as smooth as possible.

-Here is how we’re helping the future Class of 2024.
+Here is how we’re helping.

 - SAT and ACT are optional for those applying to undergraduate programs.